Vision Language Models Can Parse Floor Plan Maps: Introduction

 Vision language models (VLMs) are foundation models that learn from and reason about both images and texts, supporting a variety of downstream tasks from visual question answering to image captioning.
-VLMs have demonstrated impressive successes in a variety of applications~\cite{antol2015vqa, chen2020uniter, brooks2023instructpix2pix} including those in robotics~\cite{nasiriany2024pivot, liu2024moka}.
+VLMs have demonstrated impressive successes in a variety of applications~\cite{antol2015vqa, chen2020uniter, brooks2023instructpix2pix}.
+Among them, robotics is an important application domain~\cite{nasiriany2024pivot, liu2024moka,hu2023toward}.
 We, for the first time, apply VLMs to the novel task of map parsing and evaluate its performance in navigation, a foundational problem in mobile robotics.
 Our approach is simple and intuitive.
-A floorplan map and a problem description, including the start and goal positions, are provided to a VLM, and the task is to compute a plan (i.e., an action sequence) to achieve the goal.
+A floor plan map and a problem description, including the start and goal positions, are provided to a VLM, and the task is to compute a plan (\textit{i.e.}, an action sequence) to achieve the goal.
+Figure~\ref{fig:demo_pic} shows a quadruped mobile robot executing a navigation plan that was generated by a VLM using a floor plan map.
 Despite the straightforward idea, the results are surprisingly good.
-Navigation plans generated by VLMs which can require a sequence of nine actions are generated correctly up to 90\% of the time on some floorplans.
+Navigation plans generated by VLMs which can require a sequence of nine actions are generated correctly up to 90\% of the time on some floor plans.

 The main contribution of this research includes the introduction of the map parsing problem, evaluations of VLMs on this problem, practical suggestions that paves the way for future research on VLM-based map parsing, and a complete demonstration of real-robot system.